 Cathy Weisman Topal began her career as a middle school art teacher in Newton, MA.
-For over thirty years she has been a lecturer in Visual Arts Education in the Department of Education and Child Study at Smith College in Northampton, MA, as well as a studio art teacher at the Smith College Campus School, an elementary laboratory school for Smith College, and at the Center for Early Childhood Education (CECE), also at Smith College.
+For over thirty years she has been a lecturer in Visual Arts Education in the Department of Education and Child Study at Smith College in Northampton, MA, as well as a studio art teacher at the Smith College Campus School, an elementary laboratory school for Smith College, and at the Smith College Center for Early Childhood Education.

 About Thinking with a Line

 What began as a basic way to engage young children in the process of printmaking, opened up an effective way to explore, create, reflect, problem-solve, invent and construct with readily available materials.
 It opened up a very basic way to think with materials for explorers of any age.

 While working on Thinking and Creating with a Line, Cathy found that she was able to combine and integrate many of the influences and approaches to education that have been so important in her teaching.
 She would like to acknowledge the work of individuals and philosophies that have inspired and shaped her thinking, teaching and writing.

 The Reggio Emilia Approach